 - Pomegranite seeds to garnish (optional)

-- Drain the greens, then cool and squeeze out as much water as possible, then cut into a cross-hatch pattern to ensure there are no long stems.
+- Drain the greens, then cool and squeeze out as much water as possible.
+Spread the greens out on a cutting board in a square and cut in a ½ inch cross-hatch pattern to ensure there's no long stems.

 - Blend the greens and nut paste in a food processor, slowly drizzling in the water, and then the oil like you would with mayonnaise.